PyxelM/alucinara/content/deities/the-petrified-child.md

   - featured
 ---
 ## Overview
-The Petrified Child ([Sarvaran](languages/sarvaran.md): Oį́n aStéyą < `*uinh sëti-eyan`) is a supernatural being or deity concerned with the regulation and destruction of evil.
-It was formed from the mountains, owing to the fact that it is made of rock, and has the appearance of an infant.
-In addition, it is capable of travelling across the realms at its own discretion, and moves by quickly floating above the canopy or surface of the ground.
+The Petrified Child, also known as 'Goodness,' is a deity that regulates and destroys those who commit evil acts.
+It descends from the pre-shattering force of Goodness, travels by floating metres above the ground, and can shift across realms at its own discretion.
 ## Appearance
 ![Petrified Child](images/petrified-child.png)

-The Petrified Child has the form of a long, inverse egg made of pure rock.
-It has a round top with a curved, tapering bottom, a vertical length of 3 metres, and a diameter of 1.5 metres at its widest point.
-In addition, it has no visible body parts except for a round infantile face on the front side of its upper section.
+The Petrified Child has the appearance of a swaddled infant, and is approximately 5 metres in length.
+It has the body of a bean-like inverse teardrop, a surface texture of shifting, looped ridges, and a round face on the front of its upper half.

-Its face varies in shape over time due to the presence of Alucinara within it; this can cause its face to unpredictably shift in form.
-The child often appears to have the infantile face of a minikin, but it can also present with a strigine face, canine face, or a feline face, causing a lot of variation from culture-to-culture in how the deity is depicted.

-Its eyes are made of smooth Alucinarium bulbs, appearing dark, shiny, and purple.
-Round yellow-orange emissions of light appear and fade sporadically, a common visual phenomenon of crystalline Alucinarium, when its eyes are open.
-However, they are often closed to portray a wide, innocent smile with a look of contentment and calmness.

-### Cultural Variance
-- In [morellic](cultures/morellic.md) tradition, the petrified child is depicted with the face of a minikin;
+Its face takes many forms, often shifting depending on who the Petrified Child is facing.
+For example, to the [minikin](species/fauna/minikin.md), it appears with the face of a minikin child, and to the [demi-slugs](species/fauna/demi-slugs.md), the face of a demi-slug child.

-- In [dviri](cultures/dviri) tradition, the petrified child is depicted with the face of an owl;
+During the reign of the Empire of the Petrified Child, it was commonly depicted with the face of an owl, owing to the animalistic masks worn in Stonechild Imperial society.
-- In [snixoj](cultures/snixoj) tradition, the petrified child is depicted with the face of a goat;
-- and in [Ǫzí](cultures/Ǫzí) tradition, the petrified child is depicted with the face of a ferret.

 ## Purpose
 The purpose of the Petrified Child is to destroy evil where it may arise.
 The term 'evil' is not a term defined in the petrified child's mind, as to allow for a case-by-case conclusion on wether or not an offender needs to be destroyed.